Before You Sign Up

 When will the trials take place?

-• Trial 1: May to September 2026 — households in SP Electricity North West’s (SP ENW) licence area
+• Trial 1: May to September 2026 open to households in SP Electricity North West’s (SP ENW) licence area

 Will taking part change my energy tariff?